cif/handlebar-rider/README.md

     Command Line Usage:

     Options:
-      -i, --in        Specify an input templates directory                            [default: "./app/handlebars/"] -o, --out       Specify an output file into which templates are compiled        [default: "./public/javascript/templates.js"]
+       -i, --in          Specify an input templates directory                                                                      [default: "./app/handlebars/"]
+       -o, --out         Specify an output file into which templates are compiled                                                  [default: "./public/javascript/templates.js"]
-      -w, --watch     Watch your handlebars files and compile when changes occur      [default: false] -r, --readable  Make the output more readable by avoiding default minification  [default: false]
+       -w, --watch       Watch your handlebars files and compile when changes occur                                                [default: false]
+       -r, --readable    Make the output more readable by avoiding default minification                                            [default: false]
+       -e, --extensions  Add more extensions to the defaults for templates that Handlebar-Rider will compile                       [default: [".hb",".hbs",".handlebars"]]
+       -f, --force       Forces all files found in the input directory to be compiled.
+Performance gains are not unheard of here.  [default: false]
+       -s, --strip       Strip all comments from templates to clean up un-minified output                                          [default: false]
+       -c, --compact     Hides the application name in command line logging for a more compact view                                [default: true]

 ## npm module usage